 Answer: All of them.

-The Lake Ontario Crossing Paddleboard Race is the definition of ‘you never know what you’re going to get’, and that is one of the great challenges, both mentally and physically, of this race.
+A Lake Ontario crossing is the definition of ‘you never know what you’re going to get’, and that is one of the great challenges, both mentally and physically, of this event.

 This great variability is what makes this crossing the great challenge that it is.